Ensuring Africa’s Continued Rise

 As the world economy sputters, African countries will have to develop trade with one another.
 In 2013, African goods and services accounted for just 16% of trade within the continent, and just over 3% of world trade.
 One problem is that most African countries produce the same type of commodities and trade them with very little value-added.
 Policymakers must encourage greater specialization; differentiated goods and services will add value and volume to trade.

 Logistics pose another obstacle to intra-African trade.
 Policymakers must make it easier to move goods across borders, by improving connectivity among countries and reducing bureaucratic hurdles and administrative costs.
 For example, road transport tariffs across Africa are estimated at $0.05-$0.13 per ton-kilometer, compared to the average of $0.01-$0.05 for all developing countries.

 The Rift Valley Railway project, which will eventually link Mombasa on the Kenyan coast to Kampala in Uganda, is a good example of the benefits that investments in transportation could provide.
 The African Development Bank estimates that it will double the volume of trade between the two countries, while reducing marginal costs by 30%.

 As they make these investments, policymakers must not forget that much of Africa’s recent growth can be credited to good macroeconomic policies and sound economic management.
-Extending the continent’s rise will require strengthening the continent’s economic fundamentals.
+Sustaining the continent’s rise will require strengthening its economic fundamentals.